Understanding the Basics of Owning Stock

-What does it actually mean to own a stock?
+What does it mean to own stock in a company?
 Do you own a piece of that company?
 Are you just gambling that you think a company’s value will go up or down?
 I guess I don’t really understand the stock market.

-Steve asks a good question, so let’s take a simple walk through what exactly a stock is, what owning one means, and why a person would want to own a share of stock in a company.
+Let’s take a simple walk through what a stock is, what owning one means, and why someone would want to own a share of stock in a company.

 The word “stock” refers to a share of ownership in a particular company.
-If you own a stock, you’re an owner of some very small fraction of that company.
-Take, for example, Exxon.
-Exxon has 5.28 billion shares of stock outstanding, meaning that they have divided ownership of their company into 5.28 billion pieces.
-Owning a single share of Exxon stock means that you own 0.0000000189% of Exxon.
-That’s a very tiny fraction, but Exxon is a huge company, so that little fraction has some value.
+So what does it mean to own stock in a company?
+If you own a stock, you are an owner of a very small fraction of that company.
+Let’s take Exxon, for example.
+Exxon has 4.27 billion shares of stock outstanding, meaning that they have divided ownership of their company into 4.27 billion pieces.
+Owning a single share would mean that you own 0.0000000189% of Exxon.
+That’s a very tiny fraction, but Exxon is a huge company, so that tiny fraction has some value.

 How much value does that one share have?

-Right now, that one share of Exxon stock is worth $90.70 (as of this writing).
-Shares of Exxon are traded on an open market, meaning buyers and sellers can both make offers and sales only occur when buyer and seller agree on a price, so that $90.70 is literally the dollar amount that someone recently agreed to sell a share of Exxon stock for and someone else agreed to buy it for.
+Right now, that one share of Exxon stock is worth $68.50 (as of this writing).
+Shares are traded on an open market, meaning buyers and sellers can both make offers.
+Sales only occur when buyer and seller agree on a price, so that $68.50 is the amount that someone agreed to sell a share of Exxon stock for and someone else agreed to buy it for.
 In other words, that’s the value that the public estimates a single share of Exxon stock to be worth.

-Right now, Exxon‘s stock is worth 90.70 per share, and thus with 5.28 billion shares outstanding, that means Exxon has a market capitalization of $479.23 billion.
-Market capitalization is the estimate of the total value of the company based on the number of shares out there and the value that the market places on each share.
+Currently, Exxon‘s stock is worth $68.50 per share, and thus with 4.27 billion shares outstanding, that means Exxon has a market capitalization of $292.5 billion.
+Market capitalization is the estimate of the total value of the company – total number of shares out there multiplied by the per stock value.